wallaby-rails/wallaby-rails/docs/route.md

 mount Wallaby::Engine, at: '/admin', as: :manager_engine
 ```

 Rails will generate the engine helper as `manager_engine` instead.
-Then resourcesful path helper methods can be accessed:
+Then resourceful path helper methods can be accessed:

 ```ruby
 manager_engine.resources_path('order::items')